diogob/postgres-copy/README.md

-### Using pg_copy_from
+### Using copy_from

-Now, if you want to copy data from a CSV file into the database, you can use the pg_copy_from method.
+Now, if you want to copy data from a CSV file into the database, you can use the copy_from method.
 It will allow you to copy data from an arbritary IO object or from a file in the database server (when you pass the path as string).
 Let's first copy from a file in the database server, assuming again that we have a users table and that we are in the Rails console: